simulogics/prosperousuniverse-docs/content/tutorials/local-markets/_index.md

 As an alternative means for exchanging goods, Local Markets come with their own set of advantages and disadvantages.
 In essence, they work like bulletin boards, which results in a few key differences to Commodity Exchanges:

 * To place an ad, you must be an inhabitant of the planet where the market is located and possess a [PRO License](https://hub.prosperousuniverse.com/license/purchase).
 However, ads can be accepted by anyone.
+* Offers on Local Markets list their total cost, not the cost per item.
 * Placing an ad costs money.
 The longer it runs, the more expensive it is.
 * Local Markets do not have Price Bands, meaning that prices can be set freely.
 * You can respond to any ad rather than being restricted to the cheapest offer.